 To replace a leaky seal on the front of the crankshaft, the crank pulley/harmonic balancer must be removed before the seal can be pried out.
 This requires a gear puller.
 DO NOT pound on the pulley/balancer because this may damage it.
 If the surface of the crankshaft is worn, a slip-on repair sleeve can be installed to restore the surface.
 A special seal is usually required with a repair sleeve.

 Leaky rear main crankshaft oil seals are time consuming to replace because it involves dropping the oil pan and unbolting the rear main crankshaft support cap inside the engine.
-On applications that have a one-piece rear main oil seal instead of a split seal, the flywheel has to come off, which means pulling the transmission.
-This might be a better job for a professional to do.
+On applications that have a one-piece rear main oil seal instead of a split seal, the flywheel has to come off, which means separating th e engine from the transaxle or transmission.
+That, in turn, may require pulling the engine from the vehicle or removing the transaxle or transmission.
+Once that has been accomplished, the next step is to remove the clutch and flywheel (manual transmission) or torque converter and flywheel (automatic) from the back of the engine.pulling the transmission.
+It's a lot of work, so if you are not up to the task let a professional do it.